JackLot/twitter-movie-sentiment/twitter-support/README.md

 #Twitter Support Tool

-This tool require the tweepy module.
+This tool requires the tweepy module: https://github.com/tweepy/tweepy.

 For the purpose of collecting data we wrote movie_tweets_collector.py.
 A main method is defined that will be run when this file is passed to the python command on the command line: